Skip to Main Content

 What to Expect at Your Provider's Office

 Your eye doctor can screen you for AMD as you get older.
-However, if you have any changes in your central vision or in your ability to see colors, you should see your doctor right away.
-Your doctor may use several methods to test you for AMD:
+However, if you have any changes in your central vision, or in your ability to see colors, you should see your doctor right away.
+Your doctor may use several methods to test you for AMD including:

-There is no known cure for AMD.
-However, there are procedures that can help slow vision loss.
+There is no known cure for AMD, however, there are things that can help slow vision loss.
 Certain procedures and medications may stop the wet form of the disease from getting worse.
 Adding antioxidants to your diet may help prevent the wet and dry forms of AMD and slow their progression.

 Surgical and Other Procedures

 Surgical and other procedures may help some cases of wet macular degeneration.

 Photocoagulation (laser surgery): In photocoagulation, doctors use a laser to seal off blood vessels that have grown under the macula.
 Whether this procedure is used depends on: